 We’ve included posts on several different feedback models within this website and think they can be helpful, but we also think that models are secondary when it comes to feedback.
 It’s possible to use a model and be dreadful at providing feedback, and it’s possible to not use a model and be great at providing feedback.

 Given this, we think it’s important to learn more than just models.
-The list of points within this post are a useful starting point to consider when preparing to deliver feedback.
+The list of points within this post on giving feedback well are a useful starting point to consider when preparing to deliver feedback.

 Sources and further reading